 Visitors are usually on the lookout for somewhere not too crowded, a big enough area to sit, a great drinks list and a cool atmosphere.
 Ping Pong has this plus more.
 Head here and wow your friends with huge gin and tonics in a secretive location.

-This article appears in Expat Living’s City Guide.
+This article first appeared in Expat Living’s City Guide.
 Subscribe now to get your free copy!